 Many customers who already have whole of life policies feel they were not properly informed about the reviews and thousands were understandably annoyed when they received letters informing them about cuts to their cover.

-The Telegraph spoke to one customer whose life and critical health cover was slashed from £113,500 to £36,950, despite paying Sun Life of Canada monthly premiums of £31.60 for 20 years.
+Back then the Telegraph spoke to one customer whose life and critical health cover was slashed from £113,500 to £36,950, despite paying Sun Life of Canada monthly premiums of £31.60 for 20 years.

 It’s important to understand exactly how a life plan works before you take it out so make sure you speak to potential insurers about cover and premium reviews.